FirstLegoLeague/launcher/docs/userguide.md

 Download (from fll-tools.com/software, scroll down to Bundled Installer) and run the setup file.
 The default installation drive is C: but you can choose a different drive if required.

+Note: You must install into a directory with write access.
+For example, the TMS software will not work if you install into `C:\Program Files`.
+If you don't know what this means, it's best to stick to the defaults.

 To upgrade this software with a new version, run the setup file without first uninstalling the previous version.
 The existing tournament configuration (schedule or team list) and team scores will be preserved.
 All TMS browser tabs MUST be refreshed by pressing CTRL-F5 (refresh with cache clear).

 When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
 Press `Allow Access` for the software to work properly.